Bulgarians in North Macedonia: Politics

-Radko Association
+Association Radko

 Association Radko is an illegal Bulgarian political organisation in North Macedonia.
 The "Radko" association was registered in Ohrid in 2000.
 In 2001 the Constitutional Court of North Macedonia banned the organization Radko as "promoting racial and religious hate and intolerance".
 The association is named after the conspiration pseudonym of Ivan Mihailov, leader of Internal Macedonian Revolutionary Organization during the interbellum.
 In official Macedonian historiography, Mihailov is a terrorist and a Bulgarian chauvinist.
 In 2009 the European Court of Human Rights in Strasbourg, condemned North Macedonia because of violations of the European Convention of Human Rights in this case.

-Bulgarian Clubs
+Bulgarian clubs

 In the autumn of 2022, the parliament of North Macedonia adopted changes to the Law on Associations and Foundations in which clubs and organizations cannot be registered if their names reference fascism and national socialism or if they incite religious, national or racial hatred or intolerance.
 This change came after the opening of two Bulgarian clubs - one named after Ivan Mihailov and the other named after Tsar Boris III.
 There was also an attempt to register a third club, named after Tsar Ferdinand I. After the opening of the two clubs, protests were organized and the clubs were attacked.
-The Commission for Protection against Discrimination concluded that the club names discriminate against the Macedonian public on a national and ethnic grounds.
+The Commission for Protection against Discrimination concluded that the club names discriminate against the Macedonian public on national and ethnic grounds.
 The Commission was referred by the Association of Fighters the National Liberation War and the anti-fascist war.
-According to the Bulgarian co-chairman of the common Bulgarian-Macedonian historical commission Angel Dimitrov, the arguments for these changes remind him of the Law for the Protection of Macedonian National Honour.
+According to the Bulgarian co-chairman of the common Bulgarian-Macedonian historical commission Angel Dimitrov, the arguments for these changes remind him of the Law for the Protection of Macedonian National Honour, which allowed the sentencing of Yugoslav citizens from SR Macedonia for pro-Bulgarian leanings.
 Per Dimitrov, this shows that the Macedonians still use propaganda from the early times of Communist Yugoslavia.
+The leader of the Cultural Club in Bitola was accused of inciting xenophobia and ethnic hatred after publishing quotes by Ivan Mihailov on the club’s Facebook page.
+In 2025 he was sentenced to one-year prison suspended sentence with a two-year probation period.